Active Military and Veterans

 For information on the current costs for USC Viterbi Master’s students (residential and DEN@Viterbi) see our Tuiton and Fees page.

-– Federal Need-Based Aid: Includes Federal Direct Stafford Loans, Perkins Loans, and Pell Grants
+– Federal Need-Based Aid: Includes Federal Direct Stafford Loans, Perkins Loans, Graduate PLUS Loans and private loans.

 – University Aid: Includes USC’s merit scholarships, the University Grant, and graduate assistantships and fellowships